• Skip to primary navigation

 • Fever reducers/pain relievers.
 An individual can get relief from high fever and body pain due to inflammation.
 Pills such as aspirin and ibuprofen (Advil, Motrin IB) are a great source of relief and cause a reduction in high body temperature.

 Pneumonia has been marked as one of the dreadful diseases over a few years.
 Diagnosing pneumonia has gained pace over the years, and the treatments are easily accessible to the general public.
-Even though the disease is communicable, it moves on a slow track while spreading.
-Still, it can be prevented using hygienically sustained measures.

 Image source: Freepik Premium